 9. Bob’s Cove

 Bob’s Cove is one place every visitor doing a road trip from Queenstown to Glenorchy should visit.
-Not only is it absolutely stunning but it’s also home to one of the best easy hikes in Queenstown.
+Not only is it absolutely stunning, but it’s also one of my favorite easy hikes!

-If you do choose not to do the hike, then at least stop at Bob’s Cove and take look around.
+If you do choose not to do the hike, then at least stop at Bob’s Cove and take a look around.
 You can relax on the beach, walk around the jetty, or just take a few pictures before moving on!
-Hanging out at Bob’s Cove is one of the most relaxing things you can do in Queenstown.

 10. Bennetts Bluff Lookout